crf8472/libarcstk/BUILD.md

 	$ mkdir build && cd build
 	$ cmake ..

-To check whether your setting took effect, observer the CMake output.
+To check whether your setting took effect, observe the CMake output.
 During the configure step, CMake informs about the actual C++-compiler like:

 	-- The CXX compiler identification is Clang 19.1.7